adamglasser/finch_poc/README.md

 ## Notes:

-For testing access token permissions you can user the CURLS below
+For testing access token permissions you can use the CURLS below

 ```
 # create provider